 What is meclofenamate (Meclomen)?

-brown, imprinted with MYLAN 2150
+capsule, pink, imprinted with MYLAN 2150, MYLAN 2150

 What are the possible side effects of meclofenamate (Meclomen)?

-Less serious side effects may include:
+Common side effects may include:

 This is not a complete list of side effects and others may occur.
-Tell your doctor about any unusual or bothersome side effect.
+Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.